shipio/knowledgebase/content/notifications/slack-notifications.md

 /*
 Sort: 3
 */
-Slack is a very popular platform tool for team communication.
+[Slack](https://slack.com) is a very popular platform tool for team communication.
 We have an integration that will allow you to receive build notifications via a specific Slack channel!
-Oh yeah, real time notifications via Slack is here.

 ####Enabling Slack